multiscale/ymmsl-python/docs/describing_models.rst

     imports:
       - from utils.uq import implementation uq_driver
-      - from models.macro_micro implementation macro_micro
+      - from models.macro_micro import implementation macro_micro

 The first import statement would look for a file named ``uq.ymmsl`` in the ``utils/`` directory, and load a model program named ``uq_driver`` from it.
 The second one would